 Skip to main content

-File #: Int 0928-2024 Version: Name: Requiring the department of transportation to conduct a pilot project on the use of cool pavement
+File #: Int 0928-2024 Version: Name: Requiring the DOT to conduct a pilot project on the use of cool pavement.

 Committee: Committee on Transportation and Infrastructure